Phone: (309) 438-7357

 Stephanie Eidler from Sandwich IL, is joining the office of sustainability as an intern for her last semester here at ISU as a Renewable Energy Major.
 According to Stephanie, sustainability is a cause to get on board with because it is crucial for the synergy today and the future of large interwoven societal factors like the environment, economies, and social justice.
 She is focusing on getting us at ISU to be a bike friendly campus.
 She hopes to motivate students to bike instead of drive, helping reduce road congestion, parking accessibility, pollutants, and encourage exercise for health.
 The purpose of my project is to get ISU certified as a Bronze certification or above for being a Bike Friendly Campus by a third party certification through the League of American Bicyclists.

 Stephanie is not new to working on eco friendliness progression.
-She was secretary for The Renewable Energy Society, a teaching assistant for Dr. Jo (the Director of the Renewable Energy program).
+She was secretary for The Renewable Energy Society, a teaching assistant for Dr. Jo (the Program Coordinator of the Renewable Energy Program).
 Stephanie has found her passion with going green and benefiting the environment, she has been a vegetarian for over 2 years now!
 Being so active in her undergrad, she aspires to move out to an eco-friendly location such as the beautiful Colorado or Portland for job opportunities.

 Bob Hopman is a Senior Renewable Energy Major from Lake Zuirch IL.
 Bob is a Jazz trombonist and plays in several groups in the Blo-No area and for Illinois State.
 He is very excited to be getting involved this semester with the Office of Sustainability.
 With the belief that people do not appreciate the environment he aims to change those beliefs.
 This “tree hugger” loves nature and the environment and wants to make a difference with how people interact and view our fascinating world.
 Bob’s drive, passion, and pursuit to better the environment hopes to gain his Masters degree in Human Environment Geography from the University of Oregon.
 His dedicated attitude will be a great addition to our team!